 Paul gave a list of things the

-world had done to him in various forms of punishment that he received for
+world had done to him in punishment for

-openly expressing his faith throughout the years of his ministry (2Cor
+openly expressing his faith during his years of ministry (2Cor

-some may be saved, perhaps even some of those who persecuted him.
+some were saved, some even who persecuted him.

 2Tim 2-9